Nurses Bail Out Illinois Father Who Was Arrested After Speeding Daughter To Hospital

 The woman later introduced herself to the mother as one of the nurses at the hospital their young daughter had been rushed to.

-The mother and Darius later learned several of the nurses at the hospital were so moved when they leaned what he had done to save his daughter’s life that they collectively chipped in enough money to pay the bail so he and his family didn’t have to.
+The mother and Darius later learned several of the nurses at the hospital were so moved when they learned what he had done to save his daughter’s life that they collectively chipped in enough money to pay the bail so he and his family didn’t have to.

 Darius Hinkle, was ARRESTED AND JAILED for driving without a license UPON ARRIVAL AT ER WITH HIS 1 YR OLD DAUGHTER WHO WAS CHOKING ON A LODGED OBJECT IN HER THROAT – think about this! https://t.co/M9IkPuP2mO via @MailOnline